Marriage: same-sex and opposite-sex

 The problem is that marriage has traditionally been interpreted as having both a civic and a religious function.
 Perhaps it is time for a change.

 I feel that the best solution is to separate the civic and religious functions of marriage.
 Then any two people could register their relationship with the government as a civil marriage, pay a fee, and get all of the approximately 300 state and 1,100 federal rights, privileges, responsibilities and protections that have been associated with marriage.
-If a state refused to allow same-sex couples to enter into a civil marriage, the former could be sued in federal court under the equal access clause of the 14th amendment of the U.S. Constitution.
+If a state refused to allow same-sex couples to enter into a civil marriage, the former could be sued in federal court under the equal protection clause of the 14th amendment of the U.S. Constitution.
 Finally, if a couple wished, they could apply to a religious group and ask for a religious marriage.

 France has a simlar system of civil and religious marriages but still rejects applicants to civil marriage who are of the same gender.